Contributors Dropdown icon

 Thomas has over 10 years of marketing experience.
 After working in media and SEO agencies for 8 years, he joined Funnel in 2022.

 The relevance of online marketing has grown significantly as compared to traditional channels.
-Data from The CMO Survey highlights that digital marketing spending currently accounts for 57.1 percent of total marketing budgets and grows with agility.
+Data from The CMO Survey highlights that digital marketing spending currently accounts for 57.1% of total marketing budgets and grows with agility.
 This additionally brings forward the question of the optimal digital marketing budget allocation as a slice of the total marketing spend.

 If you feel confused about allocating your marketing budget across digital marketing channels, you’ve come to the right place!
+We've enlisted the help of our very own Head of Performance, Tommy Albrecht, to give us his expert insights.

 Budget allocation is the practice of allocating money to different departments or projects.
 Within marketing, it also means deciding how much you will invest in different marketing channels.